codeigniter4/CodeIgniter4/user_guide_src/source/helpers/date_helper.rst

     :rtype:    int

-    Returns the additional datetime as a UNIX timestamp, referenced either to your server's local time or any PHP supported timezone, based on the "time reference" setting in your config file.
+    Returns the additional datetime as a UNIX timestamp, referenced either to your server's local time or any PHP supported timezone.

     .. literalinclude:: date_helper/004.php